dinakazakevich/dinakazakevich/README.md

 **dinakazakevich/dinakazakevich** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

 I'm Dina.
 A multi-disciplinary QA Engineer, with over 7 years of experience in software testing.
 Passionate about quality engineering, automation, and shift-left approach.
 I’m also a content creation.
 A total of 33K subscribers across all platforms.

-I have built out and maintained automation frameworks from the ground up in companies without existing infrastructure.
+I build out and maintain automation frameworks from the ground up in companies without existing infrastructure.
+I've worked with companies like Adalo, Inc., TestLauncher.Inc, EvolveIP, and Invoice Simple.

-For example, in 2019-2021 I built out an API automation solution for an enterprise VoIP telephony service, scenarios including authentication, grouping and end-to-end call-center flows simulation with Postman + JavaScript.
-In 2021-2024 I was in charge of full-cycle testing and automation at Adalo, Inc. where I built out automation from scratch using Puppeteer + Jest TypeScript before successfully migrating the project from Puppeteer to Playwright.

 I work best in teams that value collaboration, autonomy, and a quality-first mindset—keeping things efficient, flexible, and fun to build together.
 My values include: